jbmi2000/jbmi2000.github.io/_posts/2019-12-14-the_story_of_me.markdown

 ---
 layout: post
-title:      "The Story of Me"
+title:      "Me, a Software Engineer?
+OK!"
 date:       2019-12-14 21:57:26 -0500
 permalink:  the_story_of_me
 ---